 Ainame's Japanese-style carpaccio

-Cut the ainame into pieces of about 2mm thick, avoiding the bone part.
-Arrange them in a plastic wrap-on tub and place them in the fridge until they are ready to use.
+Cut the ainame into slices about 2mm thick, avoiding the bones.
+Arrange on a tray lined with plastic wrap and keep in the refrigerator until ready to use

-Thinly slice each radish for the radish salad using a slicer and soak it in ice water for about 5 minutes.
+For the radish salad, thinly slice each radish using a slicer and soak in ice water for about 5 minutes

-Put any seasonings other than water in a bowl and mix with a whisk.
-Once the whole mixture is well added, add water and mix thoroughly with a whisk to emulse.
+Put all the ingredients except for water into a bowl and mix with a whisk.
+Once everything is well mixed, add the water and mix well with a whisk to emulsify.

-Open the radish from [2] in a colander, sandwich it with a cloth to thoroughly wipe off the moisture, then transfer to a bowl.
+[2] Place the daikon radish in a colander, place it between a kitchen towel and wipe off the excess water, then transfer it to a bowl

-Add the seasonings [A] to [4] and mix quickly.
+Add the seasonings (A) to (4) and mix quickly

-Arrange the fillets of Ainame on a plate (about 6 pieces per serving), sprinkle salt and white pepper, pour over them with lemon juice and smear the wasabi dressing from [3].
-If the dressing appears to be separated, mix it again with a whipped stick just before using.
+Arrange the ainame fillets on a plate (about 6 pieces per serving), sprinkle with salt and white pepper, drizzle with lemon juice, and then brush with the wasabi dressing (3).
+If the dressing seems to have separated, mix it again with a whisk just before using

 -